 Current information for travellers

-Find out what you should pay attention to when holidaying in Germany or abroad, what regulations apply and what persons arriving from a risk area need to know.
+Find out what you should pay attention to when holidaying abroad, what regulations apply and what persons arriving from a risk area need to know.

-Please check entry regulations there before starting your journey.
-Many countries are currently not allowing entry if you are travelling from Germany.
+Please check there for entry regulations before starting your journey.
+Many countries currently do not allow entry if you are travelling from Germany.

 Frequently asked questions

-Since 8 August 2020, persons entering from risk areas are required to undergo a coronavirus test.
+Since 8 August 2020, persons entering from risk areas are required to undergo a coronavirus test if requested to do so by the competent authority.
 Here you can find the most important frequently asked questions.

 Entering from a risk area

-During the quarantine period, you are not allowed leave your house or apartment, nor receive guests.
+- During the quarantine period, you are not allowed leave your house or apartment, nor receive guests.
 Please do not forget that these measures are meant to protect your family, neighbours and all other persons around you.
-Non-compliance with the quarantine rules can be very costly!
+Non-compliance with the quarantine rules can be penalised by fine!

 This list by the RKI can help you determine whether you have been to a risk area.
 Many countries outside of Europe are considered risk areas.

-Regulations for entering Germany in connection with the coronavirus SARS-CoV-2 / COVID-19 and the passenger locator card for persons from risk areas in multiple languages
+Regulations for persons entering Germany in connection with coronavirus SARS-CoV-2/COVID-19 and the digital registration on entry for persons entering from risk areas in several languages.

 Here you will find information regarding Covid-19 in Germany - Reliable answers and concrete information on how to protect yourself and help others.